Sugimura Jihei: Confusion around attributions

+Works

 Sugimura illustrated at least 70 books, and created a number of large size prints along with many of the more standard sizes and formats.
 Judging from his extant works, it appears that Sugimura specialized in shunga, or erotic prints.
 Shunga prints make up two-thirds of his work.
 Sugimura's work is characterized by sensual charm and soft, hand-colored, watercolor renderings in sumizuri-e.
 Some scholars judge his personal flamboyant and decorative style to be even more erotic than that of Hishikawa Moronobu.
 His subtle style and break away from his contemporary Moronobu's bold, black lines influenced later ukiyo-e artists to place more emphasis on color.

 A distinguishing characteristic of his book illustrations are literary mitate-e, or allusions to literature, unlike Moronobu's illustrations which usually featured purely artistic motifs instead.
 Also, it appears Sugimura preferred individual prints or album sheets as opposed to his mentor's bound book illustrations.
 The earliest signed kakemono-e, circa the late 1680s, is attributed to Sugimura.

 Though the known works of Sugimura Jihei are mostly shunga, he also created an ukiyo-e depiction based on a chapter of The Tale of Genji.
 His work, Kashiwagi to Onna San no Miya ("Kashiwagi and the Third Princess"), is evocative of The Tale of Genji’s “Wakana jo” chapter.